Genesis Mission

 The NSRDB provides 30 years of solar radiation data and meteorological observations for the entire Americas.
 It is the primary training set for AI models used to predict solar power grid stability and optimize the placement of large-scale solar arrays.

-This dataset captures microsecond-resolution sensor data from plasma confinement experiments in a spherical tokamak.
-It is used to train real-time AI control systems that can predict and prevent disruptions in the plasma, which is critical for building stable fusion power plants.
+This dataset captures microsecond-resolution sensor data from plasma confinement experiments in a spherical tokamak, a magnetic fusion device designed to contain ultra-hot plasma in a closed loop.
+It is used to train real-time AI control systems that can predict and prevent plasma disruptions, which is critical for developing stable fusion power systems.

 NSLS-II produces extremely bright X-rays to image nanomaterials and biological structures at the nanometer scale.
 The resulting data is used to train AI to reconstruct 3D images from partial or noisy experimental scans, speeding up the discovery of more efficient battery materials.

-RHIC data records the results of smashing gold ions together at nearly the speed of light to create a quark-gluon plasma, the state of matter just after the Big Bang.
+RHIC data records the results of smashing gold ions together at nearly the speed of light to create a quark-gluon plasma.
 This dataset allows AI to model the behavior of matter under the most extreme temperature and density conditions possible in a laboratory.

 This dataset consists of the input/output logs and system performance metrics from the world’s most powerful exascale supercomputers.
 AI models analyze these logs to optimize scientific workflows, detect hardware failures before they happen, and improve the efficiency of massive scientific computations.